Illness and Medical Appointments

-Additionally they should not attend if they have had to take medications in the last 24hrs (such as paracetamol/acetaminophen, ibuprofen or aspirin) which may mask symptoms of infection please discuss this with the office prior to bringing them to school.
+Additionally if your child has had to take medications in the last 24hrs (such as paracetamol/acetaminophen, ibuprofen or aspirin) which may mask symptoms of infection please discuss this with the office prior to bringing them to school.
 It will depend on the circumstances whether your child may need to stay at home.

 What are the objectives of these measures?

-We are aiming to protect operational output during the ongoing pandemic by keeping the school as open as possible.
+We are aiming to protect our staff, children and operational output during the ongoing pandemic by keeping the school as open as possible.
 We are also seeking to protect any members of our community who are more vulnerable.
 Thank you for your continued vigilance and support with this.

 Covid-19 Frequently Asked Questions